 I-80 Eastbound Cordelia Truck Scales Relocation Project

-The California Department of Transportation (Caltrans), the Solano Transportation Authority (STA) and the California Highway Patrol (CHP) broke ground on the project on April 20th, 2012.
+- The California Department of Transportation (Caltrans), the Solano Transportation Authority (STA), the Metropolitan Transportation Commission (MTC), and the California Highway Patrol (CHP) broke ground on the project on April 20th, 2012.

 The new, nearly $100 million complex will make it more efficient for CHP to conduct safety inspections and improve technology.

-The new facility will be constructed approximately 2,500 feet east of the existing facility and accommodate the projected increase of traffic along I-80 through 2040.
-As of spring 2012, nearly 10,000 trucks a day traveled from the Port of Oakland along I-80 to Northern California and beyond.
+The new eastbound facility was constructed approximately 2,500 feet east of the old 1958 facility site and will accommodate the projected increase of traffic along I-80 through 2040.
+In spring 2012, nearly 10,000 trucks a day traveled from the Port of Oakland along I-80 to Northern California and beyond.

 Features and Benefits

-The new truck scales facility will also improve traffic safety and travel times along the busy I-80/I-680/Highway 12 corridor in Solano County by improving:
+The new truck scales facility also improves traffic safety and travel times along the busy I-80/I-680/Highway 12 corridor in Solano County by improving:

 - Truck inspection times with modern state-of-the-art weigh-in-motion technology.
 The new scales will make it easier for the CHP to weigh trucks entering the scales.